bitextor/bitextor/docs/README.md

 ```

 * `bitextor`: Directory where Bitextor is installed (the repository or tarball downloaded and compiled)
-* `permanentDir` and `transientDir`: Folders used during processing: `permanentDir` will contain the results of crawling, i.e. the parallel corpus built and the WARC files obtained through crawling; `transientDir` will contain the rest of files generated during processing
+* `permanentDir`, `transientDir` and `dataDir`: Folders used during processing: `permanentDir` will contain the final results of the run, i.e. the parallel corpus built; `dataDir` will contain the results of crawling (WARC files) and files generated during preprocessing, `transientDir` will contain the rest of files generated in the pipeline
 * `lang1` and `lang2`: Languages for which parallel data is crawled; note that if MT is used in the pipeline (either for alignment or evaluation) the translation direction used will be `lang1` -> `lang2`
 * `wordTokenizers`: scripts for word-tokenization.
 You must specify scripts at least for `lang1` and `lang2` (one of them can be specified as `default`).
 These scripts must read from the standard input and write to the standard output.
 The [Moses](https://github.com/moses-smt/mosesdecoder/blob/master/scripts/tokenizer/tokenizer.perl) tokenizer is included in this repository and can be used like in the example above
 * `sentenceSplitters`: scripts for sentence splitting.
 Again, scripts for `lang1` and `lang2` are mandatory.
 All the scripts must read from the standard input and write to the standard output.
 The [Moses](https://github.com/moses-smt/mosesdecoder/blob/master/scripts/ems/support/split-sentences.perl) sentence splitter is included in this repository and can be used like in the example above